-The district found notable successes during the 2021-22 school year.
-Throughout the COVID-19 pandemic where a hybrid model was used to bring students on-site for two days per week up to the reopening in November of 2021, Washington Colony maintained services for Students with Disabilities; allocated daily time for designated English language development; and time for teachers to address students exhibiting learning loss with the Expanded Learning Opportunity programs such as After School Tutoring, Winter Academy, Spring Academy and an extended 4 week Summer School Program.
+The district found notable successes during the 2022-23 school year.
+Throughout the school year, Washington Colony maintained services for English Learners, Low Income Students, Foster youth and students with Disabilities and provided Expanded Learning Opportunity programs such as After School Tutoring, Winter Academy, Spring Academy and an extended 3 week Summer School Program.
 Washington Colony continued the implementation of effective intervention instruction with daily tutoring supporting Reading and Math with the after school program throughout the year.
 Supplemental instructional supports continued with Reading Lab services and PE/Music.
-These supports have shown improvement in ELA, Math, and English Language Development achievement and reducing learning gaps for our low-income students, English Learners, and foster youth.
-Local standards based assessments from Illuminate and the Renaissance STAR Reading/Math assessments continued throughout the year to monitor progress and inform instruction.
 The district also invested in a robust ELA/Math/ELD professional development plan for teachers and provided weekly PLC collaboration opportunities.
-The availability of Chromebooks for home use extended learning opportunities to further meet the specific needs of individual students.
+There were available Chromebooks and hotspots for home use for extended learning opportunities to further meet the specific needs of individual students.